Enforce Microsoft Entra multifactor authentication with legacy applications using app passwords

-When users complete their initial registration for Azure AD Multi-Factor Authentication, there's an option to create app passwords at the end of the registration process.
+When users complete their initial registration for Microsoft Entra multifactor authentication, there's an option to create app passwords at the end of the registration process.

 Users can also create app passwords after registration.
-For more information and detailed steps for your users, see the following resources:
+For more information and detailed steps for your users, see the following resource:

-- For more information on how to allow users to quickly register for Azure AD Multi-Factor Authentication, see Combined security information registration overview.
+- For more information on how to allow users to quickly register for Microsoft Entra multifactor authentication, see Combined security information registration overview.

-- For more information about enabled and enforced user states for Azure AD MFA, see Enable per-user Azure AD Multi-Factor Authentication to secure sign-in events
+- For more information about enabled and enforced user states for Microsoft Entra multifactor authentication, see Enable per-user Microsoft Entra multifactor authentication to secure sign-in events